The Common Causes of Semi-Truck Accidents in CA

 • Cutting corners to save time or money

 The trucking company could be directly liable for an accident if its negligence was the proximate cause.
-Work with an Sacramento personal injury attorney to determine the cause of your California semi-truck accident as well as the identity of the defendant.
-A Sacramento truck accident lawyer can help you bring a claim to damages against the correct party before the deadline.
+Work with a California truck accident attorney to determine the cause of your California semi-truck accident as well as the identity of the defendant.
+A Sacramento truck accident lawyer can help you bring a claim for damages against the correct party before the deadline.